Geek-a-Byte/Artificial-Intelligence/README.md

      sort the frontier queue based on f value = h+g of any node in the queue, so that we can find out the minimum node based on that f value

-     take the front node from frontier
+     take the front node from frontier, pop that frontnode from the frontier

      do a goaltest again, if it is goal then return this node